-Module title Travel time: Outer space Aims: This module will not feature structured activities, and will instead be used as a time for planning the transition to the Enactment Phase (including practical arrangements).
-Tutors and trainers will support the enactment groups on-demand.
-Time window: February 2022 - April 2022 Duration ~ 12-16 weeks (depending of the third SJSTE timing) Changes This module took place in May 2022, due to the fact that the previous module only ended for all groups in April 2022.
-Due to the postponement of SJSTE 3, this module started just after the end of Module 5.
+Aims: This module will not feature structured activities, and will instead be used as a time for planning the transition to the Enactment Phase (including practical arrangements).
+Tutors and trainers will support the enactment groups ondemand.
+Time window: February 2022 - April 2022 Duration ~ 12-16 weeks (depending of the third SJSTE timing)

-6. Evaluation of the BTAs
+5 Evaluation of the BTAs